eddndev/achronyme-core/docs/design/type-system-explicit.md

-# Explicit Type System Design
+# Explicit Type System Design - FINAL SPECIFICATION

 ## Overview

-This document proposes an **optional static type system** for Achronyme that:
+This document specifies the **optional gradual type system** for Achronyme that:
-- Maintains backward compatibility with existing dynamic typing
+- Maintains 100% backward compatibility with existing dynamic typing
 - Allows explicit type annotations for function parameters, variables, and return types
 - Provides compile-time (parse-time) type checking when annotations are present
-- Enables better IDE support, documentation, and error catching
+- Enables better IDE support, documentation, and early error catching
 - Focuses on scientific computing use cases with tensor shapes and numeric precision
+- **Supports Union Types as a core feature** (not a future extension)
+- **Uses structural typing for Records** (duck typing)
+- **Allows partial type annotations** (gradual typing)

 ## Philosophy

-**"Types are optional, but when specified, they are enforced"**
+**"Simplicity by default, specificity when needed"**

 - **Dynamic by default**: Existing code continues to work without modification
-- **Gradual typing**: Add types incrementally where needed
+- **Gradual typing**: Add types incrementally - mix typed and untyped parameters
+- **Progressive enhancement**: Go from fully dynamic → partially typed → fully typed
-- **Type inference**: Annotated functions infer types for local variables where possible
+- **Type inference**: Infer types where obvious, require annotations where ambiguous
+- **Structural subtyping**: Records match by structure, not by name (duck typing)
+- **Union types**: Core feature for expressing "one of these types"
-- **Runtime safety**: Type errors fail fast with clear messages
+- **Runtime safety**: Type errors fail fast with clear, helpful messages
-- **Documentation**: Types serve as machine-verified documentation

 ## Motivation